 Escrow: To finish the sale of a house, a neutral, third party (the escrow holder) is employed to assure the process will close correctly and on time.
-A place is said to be in escrow when in the closing transaction, funds is secured by a third party in a transaction between a buyer and a seller, it's in escrow.
-For example, in a Web auction, PayPal is the secure third party that obtains the buyer's funds, and then sends the funds to the seller.
+A place is said to be in escrow when in the closing transaction, funds is secured by a third party on behalf of a buyer and a seller when the transaction is taking place.
+For example, in a Web transaction, PayPal is the neutral third party that obtains the buyer's funds, and then hands over the payment to the seller.

 The escrow agent makes sure that the terms and conditions of the agreement between the sellers and the buyers are met prior to the sale being finalized.

 Escrow companies want to acquire the following legal documents: